PayRequest/payrequest.github.io/payment-request/facebook-messenger-payment-request.md

 <div class="service-works-info">
 <h5> Support for Multiple Languages</h5>
 <p>
 International sales are more successful if customers transact comfortably using their native language.
 With PayRequest, you get multi-lingual payment links.
-This also helps increase brand presence in non-English-speaking countries.
+This also helps increase revenue in non-English-speaking countries.
  </p>
 </div>
                                  </div>